kaihendry/greptweet/README.md

 # Getting a Bearer Token

-When you clone and attempt to run this project you will notice that you are missing a `secret.php` file, this file contains one setting `$bearer_token`.
-To [create a bearer
+When you clone and attempt to run this opensource project you will notice that you are missing a `secret.php` file, this file contains one setting `$bearer_token`.
+To [create a bearer token](https://dev.twitter.com/docs/auth/application-only-auth):
-token](https://dev.twitter.com/docs/auth/application-only-auth):

 1. [Create a new Twitter app](https://dev.twitter.com/apps/new)